Zhixuan0318/Emissary-XDC/README.md

 ![screenshots4](https://github.com/Zhixuan0318/Emissary/assets/69501009/4269d983-d24a-48be-b1d5-2840d6bcd87a)

-Emissary offers support to numerous organizations and projects within 77 networks, including Polkadot, Kusama, and other Substrate-based Parachains.
+Emissary offers support to numerous organizations and projects within the XDC network.
 Each of these entities possesses its own community and unique brand identity.
 Therefore, it is crucial to enable users to create and customize their token emissary.
 Emissary simplifies the entire token emissary creation process, providing features such as general information input, color theme selection, logo media integration, token assets setup, custom emissary subdomain, and more.

 ### 2️⃣ User Onboarding Experience